pypi/warehouse/docs/development/submitting-patches.rst

 Submitting patches
 ==================

+Before you submit a patch, you may want to look at :doc:`our guide to the Warehouse codebase <../application>`.

+As you are working on your patch, please keep the following in mind:

 * Always make a new branch for your work.
 * Patches should be small to facilitate easier review. `Studies have shown`_ that review quality falls off as patch size grows.
 Sometimes this will result